 Love with a sociopath (a narcissist) starts out on a road we think is a mutual path, paved with love, where we’ll walk into our own gorgeous land of harmony and possibility like no other.

-A land filled with promise like no other relationship that exists, all and only because: we are with them.
-This one incredible – are-you-kidding-me – amazing person.
-And it feels like a fairytale, a Disney princess, the Duke of Hastings, Bridgerton come alive and turned real.
+A land filled with promise like no other relationship we;ve ever expereinced – or has ever existed on teh face of the earth, becasue of them.
+This one incredible are-you-kidding-me-so-amazing person.
+It feels like a fairytale, a Disney princess, the Duke of Hastings, Bridgerton come alive and turned real.

 When in love with a sociopath we feel that together we’re infinitely more than either of us could be apart.
-There’s sunshine, birds singing, rainbows – but no rain – pots of gold, blue skies, and hearts dancing and flitting around our heads like butterflies.
-They feel differently… they’re after your high-octane-goodness.
+There’s sunshine, birds singing, rainbows – without it ever raining.
+It’s like pots of gold, blue skies, and hearts dancing…while butterflies flitter around our heads.

 We Do the Things Normal People Do In Love